linxGnu/mssqlx/README.md

 * Builtin layer/extension to [sqlx](http://jmoiron.github.io/sqlx).
 * Auto proxy for any master-slave, master-master databases.
 Compatible with Wsrep, Galera Cluster and others.
 * Auto and lightweight round-robin balancer for queries.
 * Builtin error handling for Wsrep, Galera and some database drivers.
-Retry when failed.
+Auto-retry when detected bad connection causing by DBMS's timeout policy which auto-close non interactive/timeout connection.
 * Auto health checking.

 For more detail of api, please refer to [godoc](https://godoc.org/github.com/linxGnu/mssqlx)